portellam/Obsidian-workflow/99 - Templates/Monthly-Notes.md

 > ```tasks
 > not done
 > description does not include ]]
-> path includes 10 - Daily Notes
+> path includes 10 - Daily
 > (heading does not include Focus) AND (heading does not include Goals)
 > (status.type is TODO) AND (no tags) AND (no happens date)
 > group by filename